Writings

 Books by Beverly Serrell

 Labels were my first love.
-I've written three books about writing them: Making Exhibit Labels—A Step by Step Approach; Exhibit Labels: An Interpretive Approach; and Exhibit Labels: An Interpretive Approach, Second Edition.
+I've written four books about writing them: Making Exhibit Labels—A Step by Step Approach; Exhibit Labels: An Interpretive Approach; and Exhibit Labels: An Interpretive Approach, Second Edition.
 I wrote the first exhibit labels book after getting fired from my job as Curator of Education at the Shedd Aquarium.
 I wrote the second one as a Guest Scholar at The Getty while I was on sabbatical after 12 years of consulting.
 The third book—a second edition of the second labels book—was written to update what the field and I had learned in the 19 years since the first edition.
+And the fourth (and final?!) was written by Katherine Whitney and me.

 What makes labels as good as they can be?
 When there is a solid Big Idea that grounds the exhibition and when the labels have been edited through a process of evaluation.
 Three books—Open Conversations, What Research Says about Learning in Science Museums, and Try It!
 Improving Exhibits Through Evaluation—talk about the process of making exhibitions and how to make them better.
 My second love is evaluation, in all its forms.